radsatapathy/DSRepo/README.md

 I recently completed a masters program in data science from the __University of California, Berkeley.__

 The world of data and analysis continues to fascinate me.
-This repository contains some of my recent work.
+This repository contains some of my recent project work.

     __1. Airline Delay Prediction:__ predicting airline departure delays.

     __2. Avocados Galore:__ a market entry analysis for the favorite fruit-veggie.

 __3. Bike Share:__ an analysis of trips for improving ridership.